koii-network/docs/concepts/distributed-cloud/reduced-computing-costs.md

 <!-- ![banner](../img/Nodes%20vs%20Servers.svg) -->

-Marketplace dynamics can ensure compute costs stay low as networks scale.
+Marketplace dynamics can ensure that compute costs stay low as networks scale.
 When hosting is decentralized, projects can dynamically reprice and ensure competition for the lowest cost.

 ## Pay for Compute, not Device